live-codes/livecodes/docs/docs/sdk/js-ts.md

 ### Default Styles

 By default, the container element is styled when the SDK is initialized (including width, height, border, etc.).
-To disable default styles set the attribute `data-default-styles` to `"false"` before initializing.
+To disable default styles, set the container element attribute `data-default-styles` to `"false"` before initializing.

 Example: